wangziqi2013/wangziqi2013.github.io/_posts/2020-05-27-vway-cache.markdown

 that is rarely used, it is better to evict that page to serve the page fault of the current process, rather than evicting a page in the current process's working set, which may turn out to be a more frequently accessed page than the other candidate.

+The paper proposes a reuse-count based global eviction algorithm for V-Way Cache.
+V-Way Cache is proposed for L2 and LLC level, which only see a filtered trace of all memory accesses.
+In other words, locality of access is significantly lower in L2 and LLC than in an L1 cache.
+Based on this observation, traditional algorithms such as LRU do not work well for L2 and LLC, since an address being accessed in the recent past does not not necessarily imply that it will also be likely accessed in the future, as most accesses will just hit the L1.
+Instead of using last access time, access frequency is a better matric for measuring whether an address is likely to be used in the future, since access frequency in the past does imply similar frequency in the future.